 Under his leadership, Near North Insurance grew from a small, storefront office into the fifth largest independent insurance brokerage in the United States.
-The business reported annual sales in excess of one hundred million dollars, supported more than 950 employees in eight U.S. cities, operated an office in London, and counted numerous Fortune 500 companies as clients.
+The business reported annual sales in excess of one billion dollars, supported more than 950 employees in eight U.S. cities, operated an office in London, and counted numerous Fortune 500 companies as clients.

 Michael never lost sight of his modest beginnings, and he worked to ensure that Near North Insurance act as a positive force in the Chicagoland community.
 In addition to providing coverage to hospitals, airports, and a dozen or so major sports organizations, Near North Insurance was a proud supporter of numerous local charities.